Koszalin escape room fire: Trial

 The Koszalin District Prosecutor's Office conducted the investigation.
 The victims' parents entered the case as subsidiary prosecutors.
 Four people were arrested and charged: Miłosz S., the designer and organizer of the escape room; Miłosz's grandmother Małgorzata W., in whose name the business was registered; Miłosz's mother Beata W.; and Radosław, the employee on duty at the time of the incident.
-None of them pleaded guilty, and Miłosz and Radosław blamed one other.
+None of them pleaded guilty, and Miłosz and Radosław blamed each other.
 Miłosz said that Radosław went against policy by using the gas heater when customers were present and did not properly instruct the victims on how to use their emergency walkie-talkie.
 Radosław said that Miłosz did not provide sufficient health and safety training and claimed that Miłosz cut corners in the safety of the escape room.